 Amount of Caffeine Passed to Infants

-Transferring about 0.5 to 10% of the maternal weight-adjusted dose, caffeine in breast milk can have varying effects on infants depending on the mother’s consumption levels.
-Caffeine absorption and infant metabolism play important roles in how much caffeine reaches your baby.
-Monitoring your caffeine intake is vital to guarantee your baby’s well-being while enjoying your cup of coffee.
+Transferring about 0.5 to 10% of the maternal weight-adjusted dose, caffeine in breast milk can have varying effects on infants depending on the mother’s consumption levels. caffeine absorption and infant metabolism play important roles in how much caffeine reaches your baby. monitoring your caffeine intake is vital to guarantee your baby’s well-being while enjoying your cup of coffee.

 Caffeine AbsorptionInfant Metabolism